 I cannot stress this enough, people.

 The Orange County Weekly broke the story that Michael Duvall, a second-term California assemblyman, had in fact done the above.
 While waiting for a televised committee hearing to begin, Duvall began bragging to a colleague about his sexual conquests, apparently not knowing that the microphones go live about one minute before the start time.
 Not content with mentioning the fact he was having an affair, which would have caused problems enough, Duvall—who I am now officially christening “Open Mike”—launched into explicit details, many of which are too nasty to reprint here, and all of which were captured by his microphone.
-(Among them: tiny underwear, spankings, and the 19-year-age difference.
-For further details, you will have to click below.)

-The age difference was enough for some to confirm the identity of his lobbyist partner, although an anonymous staffer reportedly said that the relationship was “the worst-kept secret in Sacramento” anyway.
+The age difference he referred to was enough for some to confirm the identity of his lobbyist partner, although an anonymous staffer reportedly said that the relationship was “the worst-kept secret in Sacramento” anyway.
 In addition to the adultery problem, Open Mike’s admissions might also raise an ethical issue because the lobbyist represents a client that (like many businesses) has interests in legislation before the Utilities and Commerce Committee, and has donated to Duvall’s campaign.

 The fact that Duvall is actually a member of the ethics committee might also raise an ethical issue.
 Or maybe it’s just awkward.

 Surprisingly, Duvall seemed to have no interest in speaking to reporters about the matter yesterday.
-The reporter for the Weekly said that Duvall had “fled” from him and another reporter three times, and ignored interview requests.
+The reporter for the Weekly said Duvall had “fled” from him and another reporter three times, and ignored interview requests.
 The Weekly also ran a picture of Duvall fleeing, a picture it captioned “Duvall ran from reporters today in the capitol.”